urbit/azimuth/README.md

 truffle test
 ```

+## Tests

-To successfully run the tests, make sure [testrpc](https://github.com/ethereumjs/testrpc) is running locally.
+To successfully run the tests, make sure [Ganache](https://github.com/trufflesuite/ganache-cli) (or any other RPC enabled node) is running locally.

-Since `TestConstitution.sol` instantiates three (secretly four) contracts in its `beforeAll()` (which is required due to ownership permissions), it is liable to run out of gas when using sane limits.
-The gas limit in `truffle.js` has been increased for this reason.
-Make sure to run `testrpc` with `--gasLimit 9000000` to match this.

-Even with those changes, `TestConstitution.sol` can't run in its entirety without hitting the gas limit for some reason.
-Comment out the `Assert` calls of the tests you don't currently care about to ensure the others can run.

-(Yes, this is awful.
-A fix is being investigated.
-Rest assured that normal operation of the Constitution won't hit any gas limits on the live network.)

-It should also be noted that, using Truffle's deployment and testing tools, PlanetSale.sol's `launch()` function breaks.
-Deploying and testing manually works fine.
-Running in the Remix IDE works fine.
+Some tests, most notably those for Polls and Star Releases, make heavy use of timing, and thus might be performance-dependent in some cases.
+Fixing this is nice, but not a priority.
+If they fail on you, try running them again.
+If they still fail, try tweaking the numbers in the test's setup.